-A pupil may be searched without his/her consent for tobacco, alcohol, drugs or substances in accordance with the School's policy on searching and confiscation (see the procedures set out in the Search Policy).
+A student may be searched without his / her consent for tobacco, alcohol, drugs or substances in accordance with the School's policy on searching, confiscation and screening (see the procedures set out in the Searching Confiscation and Screening Policy).

 The School may also conduct a search of the buildings and grounds for drugs by means of a 'sniffer-dog' or equivalent.
-In such circumstances, a member of SMT may confiscate and search a bag, container or case, providing:
+In such circumstances, a member of SLT or the Safeguarding Team may confiscate and search a bag, container or case, providing:

-- Another member of staff is present; - The search is conducted by the member of SMT and minuted by the other member of staff; - There has been a clear indication of suspicion of this bag, container or case; and - The pupil and parents are subsequently informed of the action taken, reasons, and consequence by the Head of Senior School.
+- Another member of staff is present; - The search is conducted by a member of SLT and minuted by the other member of staff; - There has been a clear indication of suspicion of this bag, container or case; and - The student and parents are subsequently informed of the action taken, reasons, and consequence by the Head or the Deputy Head Pastoral (DHP)